 Robust API = Stronger Accounting

 A native Salesforce accounting solution, Accounting Seed is automatically equipped to link to other native tools, but that’s not all.
 The open API of Salesforce enables our platform to reliably integrate with a variety of other ERP and standalone products.
-Whether you’re on or off Salesforce, we are the connected accounting solution that gives end-to-end visibility of your financial data.
+We are the connected accounting solution that gives end-to-end visibility of your financial data on Salesforce.
 From mission-critical business applications to over 14,000 banks, Accounting Seed gives you the connection you need for fast, efficient accounting.